 In the chart below, you will find a breakdown of motor vehicle fatalities by state in 2016, including the numbers from California.

 According to the data from the U.S. Department of Transportation, California racked up 2,623 fatalities on the roadways in 2016.
 They are ranked #2 in the nation for the number of deaths, second to Texas.

-Auto accidents occur in Riverside County and Moreno County every day, many of them resulting in catastrophic injuries.
+Auto accidents occur in all over Riverside County, in cities like Riverside, San Bernardino, Moreno Valley, etc. every day, many of them resulting in catastrophic injuries.
 The most recent information available from the National Highway Traffic Safety Administration indicates 3,176 people died on California roadways in 2015.
 Drunk driving was involved in 914 fatalities.
 Across the nation, over a thousand people suffer injuries every day as the result of distracted driving accidents.
 What people choose to do behind the wheel matters.

-Preventable car accidents almost always include an element of human error.
+Preventable car wrecks almost always include an element of human error.
 Someone made a mistake and contributed to the incident.
-Our job is to uncover acts of negligence in each car accident case.
+Our job is to uncover acts of negligence in each car collision case.
 We pursue claims against negligent drivers, auto manufacturers, motor carrier companies, and others who cause or contribute to injurious accidents.

 There are several activities that people do while driving that cause car accidents every day.
 Some of these include texting or talking on their phones, eating, playing with the radio, makeup application, and more.
 The CHP is trying to crack down on these to help reduce the number of distracted driving accidents.
 For example, there’s a brand new cell phone law starting in early 2017 where drivers can only use one finger to tap or swipe the screen.
 No holding phone in hands, and phone mounts need to be completely free of the driver’s view of the windshield.